connectivedx/Phoenix/README.md

 Full documentation is available at http://isitedesign.github.io/FED-Template-Engine/

 # Setup
 Once you've cloned or downloaded the project, you'll first need to install NodeJS.
 It can be downloaded at http://nodejs.org/download/.
-Once Node is installed, setup is dependent on platform.
+Once Node is installed, builds are done by executing a command file.

-### Windows
 1. Navigate to _resources/src
-2. Execute one of the .cmd files, depending on which build you need.
+2. The type and name of the command file is dependent on your platform and which build you need.
+    * Windows - execute one of the .cmd files.
 The builds are listed below.

-### Mac OS
+    * Mac OS - execute one of the .command files.
-1. In a Terminal window, navigate to _resources/src of the project
-2. Execute the command:

-    ```
-    $ npm install
-    ```
-    This will install all of the Node package dependencies.
-3. Once complete, in the same Terminal window, execute the command

-    ```
-    $ sudo npm install -g gulp
-    ```
-    This will allow you to execute gulp commands system-wide.
-4. To build the project, execute a gulp command depending on which build you need.
 The builds are listed below.

 # Builds